flexseth/playground-docs-updates/.github/ISSUE_TEMPLATE/playground-wordpress-net---issues.md

  - submit WordPress environment info
  - submit local system info

+You can use the Playground menu to `Report error`, which will automaticlly send some information and submit to the `#playground-logs` Channel on Making WordPress Slack.

 ## `#playground-logs` on Slack
 How to report to the #`playground-logs` instance on Making WordPress Slack?